arakashic/chromatica.nvim/README.md

 # chromatica.nvim

+## End of Project

+I have decided to stop the development and maintenance of this project.
+First of all, the landscape of compiler-based completion and syntax support has greatly improved over the past few years since the LSP is born.
+I think [vim-lsp-cxx-hightlight][9] which leverages LSP to provide semantic-based syntax highlight is a much cleaner solution for the problem.
+After trying it a bit, I have decide to switch to it.

+I wrote chromatica because back then there is no good solution for the semantic-based syntax highlight on Neovim.
+I did not like the situation that it cannot share the AST with my auto completion which also uses clang.
+But there was no good solution for that.
+Things have changed a lot now.

+I would suggest you move on to [vim-lsp-cxx-highlight][9] because it is simply better (and probably addressed some of the issues you run into with chromatica).

 Chromatica is an asynchronous syntax highlight engine for Neovim.
 It is a python3 remote plugin.
 Currently, chromatica focuses on providing semantic accurate syntax highlighting for C-family languages (using